iarna/cp2077-merge-options/README.md

 mod you want to write the merged options to.
 If you don't specify a mod name, it will create one named "Merged Options" and save the file there.

+In the screenshot below, you can see that my MO2 install was in `E:\Cyberpunk2077\Intro`, and I'm using `Merged Options` as the name of the mod holding the merged options.
+NOTE: `E:\Cybeprunk2077` is just where I keep stuff for modding Cyberpunk.
+My Cyberpunk install is `E:\GoGLibrary\Cyberpunk2077`.
+My MO2 install is named Intro because I'm using it to work on an MO2 modding guide for Cyberpunk.

 ![](mo2-executables.png)

 ## How It Works